Hookscript/lang-perl/reference.md

 becomes the HTTP response body.
 However, if you want to modify HTTP response headers, you can call methods on `$res`.
 This is a [Mojo::Message::Response](https://metacpan.org/pod/Mojo::Message::Response) value.

+## State

+The Hookscript module exports a variable named `$state`.
+The value of this variable is retained across script executions.
+The first time your script runs, it has the value `undef`.
+You can store any value in this variable as long as `Data::Dumper` can serialize it.
+It could be an integer, a hashref, a complex object, etc.